rwxrob/notes/Cycling goals.md

 To have any chance of hitting 4.0 W/kg I have to get my weight down to 67 kilos (from 85 currently).
 I managed to get to 77 last year and then completely blew it.
 At 0.25 kilos per week loss that will take 1.5 years.
 I think anything more than that is far too aggressive to still enjoy life.
 I'm not in a huge hurry—although I would like to *not* be in the "overweight" BMI category by May.

-The biggest lifestyle change is just eating more plant-based foods that are nutrient dense and ca
+The biggest lifestyle change is just eating more plant-based foods that are nutrient dense and have low caloric density.

+The easiest way to achieve this is just reduce the fat and meat in my diet.
+A little healthy fat is always required for balance and to feel full, just don't go crazy, Rob.

+Most importantly this means zero alcohol which second only to fat in caloric density.
+At least a little fat makes you feel full for the cost in calories, alcohol does not.
+Hell, even an entire package of Swedish Fish is better for me than a single IPA.
+If I want a buzz I can find other ways, like endorphins and dopamine
 ## FTP: 270

 Honestly, I would *love* to hit 300 but 270 is a very high goal.
 I didn't really have a sense of what a good FTP was last year but the more I have been following other competitors and watching my own FTP I realize this is an attainable but aggressive goal.
 I hit 241 in 2024 and I'm pretty sure if Summer had not derailed my training entirely I could have pushed it up higher.